Philippine National Police: 2020 Tarlac shooting

-Police Senior Master Sergeant Jonel Nuezca shot to death his two unarmed neighbors, Sonya Gregorio and her son Frank, in Paniqui, Tarlac, on December 20, 2020, at 5:10 pm (PST).
-The incident was reported to the police 20 minutes later and, at 6:19 pm, Nuezca surrendered at the police station in Pangasinan.
+Police Senior Master Sergeant Jonel Nuezca shot to death his two unarmed neighbors, Sonya Gregorio and her son Frank, in Paniqui, Tarlac, on December 20, 2020, at 5:10 p.m.
+(PST).
+The incident was reported to the police 20 minutes later and, at 6:19 p.m., Nuezca surrendered at a police station in Pangasinan.

 The incident started when Nuezca went to investigate the Gregorios who were shooting a boga–an improvised bamboo cannon used as a noisemaker every December.
 Nuezca tried to arrest Frank, who appeared to be drunk.
 This led to a heated argument with Sonya, which culminated in Nuezca killing the two by shooting them at close range.
 According to Police Colonel Renante Cabico, director of the Tarlac Provincial Police Office, Nuezca was "off duty" at the time of the incident.
 The police called the incident an "isolated case."

 The incident was captured on video and spread online.
 Several netizens and celebrities condemned the killings on social media with the hashtags #StopTheKillingsPH, #EndPoliceBrutality, #PulisAngTerorista, and #JusticeForSonyaGregorio dominating on Twitter in the Philippines, as well as in Singapore and Dubai.
 Some critics also pointed at the government over the acts of impunity and human rights abuses in recent years.

 An indignation rally was done by numerous groups on December 21, 2020, at the Boy Scout Circle, Quezon City.

 The disgraced former PNP officer Jonel Nuezca was found guilty of murder in August 2021 and sentenced to "reclusion perpetua", which is 40 years imprisonment with parole possible after 30 years.
-He was also ordered to pay PHP 476,000 (US$9,377) to the heirs of each of the people he brutally murdered.
+He was also ordered to pay PHP476,000 (US$9,377) to the heirs of the victims.

 Shootout with PDEA Agents (2021)

 On February 24, 2021, personnel of the Philippines National Police (PNP) and the Philippine Drug Enforcement Agency (PDEA) was involved in a friendly fire incident.
 Personnel from both sides engaged in a gunfight with both sides saying they were conducting an anti-drug operation.
-The shootout resulted 2 deaths and 1 injured in the side of the PNP and 2 deaths and 3 injured in the PDEA Side.
+The shootout resulted in 2 deaths and 1 injured on the side of the PNP and 2 deaths and 3 injured on the PDEA side.